Vasant Panchami: Nomenclature and date

 Vasant Panchami is celebrated every year on the fifth day of the bright half of the Hindu lunisolar calendar month of Magha, which typically falls in late January or February.
 Spring is known as the "King of all Seasons", so the festival commences forty days in advance.
-It is generally winter-like in northern India, and more spring-like in central and western parts of India on Vasant Panchami, which gives credence to the idea that spring is actually in full bloom 40 days after the Vasant Panchami day.
+On Vasant Panchami, the weather is generally winter-like in northern India and more spring-like in central and western regions, supporting the belief that spring reaches its peak forty days after the festival.

 The festival is particularly observed by Hindus in the Indian subcontinent, notably India and Nepal.
-It has been a historical tradition of Sikhs as well.
 In southern states, the same day is called Sri Panchami.

 On the island of Bali and the Hindus of Indonesia, it is known as "Hari Raya Saraswati" (great day of Saraswati).
 It also marks the beginning of the 210-day long Balinese Pawukon calendar.